 To be an active listener (making you appear very smart and caring) requires you to actively practice this simple art of listening.
 Following another proven rule and practicing every day will mean that in 30 days it will become a habit.

-I learned firsthand the importance and impact the act of listening from a true professional.
-This person used this as a silent but, immensely valuable asset throughout his entire career, parlaying it in the 60’s as a successful bartender catapulting him to VP of Sales of a $500M corporation in Canada (when it was in the top 10).
+I learned firsthand the importance and the incredibly positive impact the act of listening can have on your life and career from a true professional.
+This person used this as a silent but, immensely valuable asset throughout his entire career, parlaying it in the ’60s as a successful bartender, catapulting him to VP of Sales of a $500M corporation in Canada (when it was in the top 10).
 He openly shares this story with anyone interested, and he kindly did so with me, during one of our lunch forays playing squash.

 His first job was as a bartender in Calgary in the roaring 60’s.

-Searching for a way to enhance his income/sales….. resulting in more tips, he actively engaged his mind in the introduction of every patron.
+Searching for a way to enhance his income/sales….. to selfishly generate more income/tips, he actively engaged his mind in the introduction of every patron.
 Doing so, he took the art of listening to the very top level, paying dividends in the $ millions!

 HOW DID HE DO IT?